ProffTitty/grain-price-climate-modeling/README.md

 ## Heatflation Project Work flow

-The project was carried out in six distinct phases.
+This project was carried out in six distinct phases.
 <br>